-At each IEP meeting for a student with disabilities, the LEA must determine whether the student is eligible for ESY services and if so, make subsequent determinations about the services to be provided.
+• At each IEP meeting for a student with disabilities, the LEA must determine whether the student is eligible for ESY services and if so, make subsequent determinations about the services to be provided.
 The IEP team must indicate whether the student is eligible or is not eligible for ESY, and the basis for the determination.
-This determination must be made even if the student's parents have not specifically requested that their child be evaluated for ESY programming.
+This determination must be made even if the student's parents have not specifically requested that their student be evaluated for ESY programming.

-In considering whether a student is eligible for ESY services, the IEP team must consider the factors below.
-However, no one factor by itself can be used to determine eligibility for ESY services.
-The child may be eligible by meeting just one of the criteria, but all seven factors must be considered by the IEP team.
+one factor by itself can be used to determine eligibility for ESY services.
+The student may be eligible by meeting just one of

-- Regression--whether the student reverts to a lower level of functioning as evidenced by a measurable decrease in skills or behaviors that occurs as a result of an interruption in educational programming. - Recoupment--whether the student has the capacity to recover the skills or behavior patterns in which regression occurred to a level demonstrated prior to the interruption of educational programming.
+• Regression - whether the student reverts to a lower level of functioning as evidenced by a measurable decrease in skills or behaviors that occurs as a result of an interruption in educational programming.

-- Whether the student's difficulties with regression and recoupment make it unlikely that the student will maintain the skills and behaviors relevant to IEP goals and objectives. - The extent to which the student has mastered and consolidated an important skill or behavior at the point when educational programming would be interrupted. - The extent to which a skill or behavior is particularly crucial for the student to meet the IEP goals of self-sufficiency and independence from caretakers. - The extent to which successive interruptions in educational programming result in a student's withdrawal from the learning process. - Whether the student's disability is severe, such as autism/pervasive developmental disorder, serious emotional disturbance, severe intellectual disability, degenerative impairments with mental involvement and severe multiple disabilities.
+- Recoupment whether the student has the capacity to recover the skills or behavior patterns in which regression occurred to a level demonstrated prior to the interruption of educational programming. - Whether the student's difficulties with regression and recoupment make it unlikely that the student will maintain the skills and behaviors relevant to IEP goals and objectives. - The extent to which the student has mastered and consolidated an important skill or behavior at the point when educational programming would be interrupted. - The extent to which a skill or behavior is particularly crucial for the student to meet the IEP goals of self-sufficiency and independence from caretakers. - The extent to which successive interruptions in educational programming result in a student's withdrawal from the learning process. - Whether the student's disability is severe, such as autism/pervasive developmental disorder, serious emotional disturbance, severe intellectual disability, degenerative impairments with mental involvement and severe multiple disabilities.